gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 ```

 ## Character encodings
-The [file.defaultEncoding](grunt.file#wiki-grunt-file-defaultEncoding) method was added to normalize character encodings, and all `grunt.file` methods have been updated to support the specified character encoding.
+The [file.defaultEncoding](grunt.file#wiki-grunt-file-defaultEncoding) method was added to normalize character encodings, and all `grunt.file` methods have been updated to support the specified encoding.

 ## Helpers
 Grunt's helper system has been removed in favor of node `require`.
 For a concise example on how to share functionality between gruntplugins, please see [grunt-lib-legacyhelpers](/gruntjs/grunt-lib-legacyhelpers).